 Taste the risotto one more time and add more salt to your preference (it should be flavorful! salty!), then top the dish with the charred veggies and some fresh herbs, then serve!

-Even if it has to wait until the weekend, make this at some point this week!
-It's comforting, seasonal, and great on its own or as a side dish to some grilled chicken or fish and other veggies.
-Enjoy!
+This corn risotto is comforting, seasonal, and great on its own or as a side dish to some grilled chicken or fish and other veggies.
+Enjoy it!Print

 - 1 cup cherry tomatoes, halved